isragosterit/event-sharing-platform/README.md

 4. Start the development server using npm start.<br>
 5. Open your web browser and navigate to http://localhost:3000 to view the project.<br>

+### License
+This project is licensed under the MIT License.